Main Research Areas

 African-American History: National and Transnational Vistas

-Our faculties are especially interested in the history of slavery, race, abolitionism, black political integration, and the Civil Rights Movements as well as their intersections with social, political, and cultural developments outside the United States.
-This way we hope to contribute to a deeper understanding not only of the enduring relevance of African-American history on a national level but of its importance for probing questions of ethnicity, race, and racism in a larger global framework.
+The HCA's research focus on African American history unites several endeavors.
+Two projects at the Curt Engelhorn Chair in American History have explored the history of slavery, race, abolitionism, black political integration, and the civil rights movements from a perspective that encompasses intersections with social, political, and cultural developments outside the United States.
+They seek to contribute to a deeper understanding not only of the enduring relevance of African-American history at a national level but also to place questions of ethnicity, race, and racism in a larger global and transnational framework.
+Publications from these projects include Globalizing Lynching History: Vigilantism and Extralegal Punishment from an International Perspective (eds.
+Manfred Berg and Simon Wendt, 2011) and Racism in the Modern World: Historical Perspectives on Cultural Transfer and Adaption (eds.
+Manfred Berg and Simon Wendt, 2011).

 In 2008, the Heidelberg Center for American Studies joined a research initiative with the German Historical Institute, Washington D.C. and Vassar College (Poughkeepsie, N.Y.) on “The Civil Rights Struggle, African American GIs, and Germany.”
 Initiated by Professors Maria Höhn (Vassar) and Martin Klimke (New York University/Abu Dhabi), this research project and digital archive explores the connection between the establishment of American military bases abroad and the advancement of civil rights in the United States.
 It investigates the role African American GIs played in carrying the demands of the civil rights movement abroad beginning with World War II.